harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 > [!important] We had defined the general transformation of a sine function to be $y = A \sin(Bx-C)+D$
 > In physics and engineering, it is defined as $$x(t) = A \sin(\omega t + \phi)$$

+<center>. . .</center>

+Phase $\phi$ determines the initial angle on the circle.
+Any shift in phase shifts the wave horizontally in time.

+Two harmonic systems can have same frequency and same amplitude, but they can be *out of phase* with each other.

+<center>. . .</center>

+Harmonic motions deal with **velocity** and **acceleration**.

+Velocity is *largest at equilibrium* and *zero at the extremes*.

+Acceleration always *points toward equilibrium*.

+> [!important] Velocity is represented by a tangent line on the wave.
+> Looking at the velocity and the speed of change in velocity is at the heart of calculus.

+<center>. . .</center>

+Harmonic?

+Many real systems behave approximately harmonically near equilibrium.

+Even complicated systems become harmonic when disturbances are small, and can be modeled with sine/cosine locally.

+This is why harmonic motion is called the "first approximation of nature".